Rogersville, Tennessee

-Rogersville is a town in, and the county seat of, Hawkins County, Tennessee, United States.
+Rogersville is a town in and the county seat of Hawkins County, Tennessee, United States.
 It was settled in 1775 by the grandparents of Davy Crockett.
 It is named for its founder, Joseph Rogers.
 Tennessee's second oldest courthouse, the Hawkins County Courthouse, first newspaper The Knoxville Gazette, and first post office are all located in Rogersville.
 The Rogersville Historic District is listed on the National Register of Historic Places.

-Rogersville is part of the Kingsport–Bristol (TN)–Bristol (VA) Metropolitan Statistical Area, which is a component of the Johnson City–Kingsport–Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.
+Rogersville is part of the Kingsport-Bristol-Bristol, TN-VA Metropolitan Statistical Area, which is a component of the Tri-Cities region.

 The population of Rogersville as of the 2010 census was 4,671.

 History

 Settlement background

 In 1775, the grandparents of Davy Crockett, a future member of the United States Congress from Tennessee and hero of the Alamo, settled in the Watauga colony in the area in what is today Rogersville near the spring that today bears their name.
 After an American Indian attack and massacre, the remaining Crocketts sold the property to a Huguenot named Colonel Thomas Amis.

 In 1780, Colonel Amis built a fort at Big Creek, on the outskirts of the present-day town, with the assistance of fellow Scots-Irish settler John Carter.
 That same year, about 3.5 mi above downtown Rogersville, Amis erected a fortress-like stone house, around which he built a palisade for protection against Native American attack.
 The next year, Amis opened a store, erected a blacksmith shop, and built a distillery.
 He also eventually established a sawmill and a gristmill.
 From the first he kept a house of entertainment.